SrQuacksAlot/StudyTimer/README.md

-Instructions: install Visual Studio open the folder- \Study Timer\Study Timer\bin\Debug and click to open study timer.exe (program). you can move the Study Timer program to desktop for quick access
+Instructions: install Visual Studio open the folder using file explorer - \Study Timer\Study Timer\bin\Debug and click to open Study Timer.exe (program). you can move the Study Timer program to desktop for quick access